keithjgrant/Taming-CSS/Crawling/chapter3.md

 Believe it or not, the stylesheets you add to your webpage are not the only ones the browser applies.
 Browsers also add their own set of default styles, known as the *user agent* stylesheet.
 These vary from browser to browser, but generally they do the same common things: headings (`<h1>` through `<h6>`) and `<p>` are given a top and bottom margin, lists (`<ol>` and `<ul>`) are given a left padding, and default font sizes are set.

 In our page, this is the source of the mysterious gap below our heading.
-For each element on the page, the browser first looks in your stylesheets (known as *author* stylesheets) and uses the attributes specified there.
-Then it looks for any in the user agent stylesheet, and applies any properties specified there which have not already been specified in the author stylesheet.
+The browser looks here first for styles to apply to the page.
+Then, it applies your stylesheets (known as *author* stylesheets) and allows attributes you specify to override those set by the user agent stylesheet.
 Thankfully, the user agent styles set things we typically want, so they don't do anything entirely unexpected.
 When you don't like what they do to a certain property, you simply have to set your own value in your stylesheet.

 There is a third type of stylesheet, called the *user* stylesheet.
 These are styles specified by the user to be applied to the page.
 These are extremely uncommon, however, and some modern browsers have actually removed this functionality entirely.
 You typically do not need to concern yourself with these, but for the sake of completeness, I will explain how the browser applies them.

-These are applied between the author styles and the user agent styles, with one exception: any declarations that have `!important` added at the end of them in the user stylesheet are taken over styles in the author stylesheet.
-This is true even if the author stylesheet also specifies an `!important` value for that property!
+These are applied after the user agent styles, but before the author styles, with one exception: any declarations that have `!important` added at the end of them in the user stylesheet are taken over styles in the author stylesheet.
+This is true even if the author stylesheet also specifies an `!important` value for that property.
 So the overall order of preference is this:

 * User Agent declarations
 * User declarations